manuelarodr/IS597FinalProject/README.md

 The use of lethal force by law enforcement remains a central concern in discussions around policing in the United States.
 While many analyses focus on individual incidents or large-scale trends, fewer have explored how internal police agency characteristics—such as training hours, gender composition, and accountability structures—might correlate with use-of-force outcomes across communities, particularly when controlling for local population and socioeconomic factors.

-Our project aims to investigate whether and how agency-level organizational factors contribute to county-level differences in lethal force incidents, as recorded in publicly available datasets.
+Our project aims to investigate whether and how agency-level organizational factors contribute to state-level differences in lethal force incidents, as recorded in publicly available datasets.

 ## Hypotheses